HooJohn/boss-agent/README.md

 ## GAIA Benchmark Evaluation

-II-Agent has been evaluated on the GAIA benchmark, which assesses LLM-based agents operating within realistic scenarios across multiple dimensions including multimodal processing, tool utilization, and web searching.
+Boss-Agent has been evaluated on the GAIA benchmark, which assesses LLM-based agents operating within realistic scenarios across multiple dimensions including multimodal processing, tool utilization, and web searching.

 We identified several issues with the GAIA benchmark during our evaluation: